 Is CWISE Your Next Big Career Move in Wireless?

 The CWISE certification is for a wireless IoT engineer who wants to be the best in their industry.
 Wireless IoT techs that hold the CWISE certification are like the Navy SEALs of the tech world without all of the shooting and swimming.
 Like the Navy SEALs, they aren't used as a hammer to fix every situation.
-Instead, CWISE wireless IoT engineers are like a finely crafted surgical knife only used by the top brain surgeons in the world.
+Instead, CWISE wireless IoT engineers are like finely crafted surgical knives that are only used by the top brain surgeons in the world.

-While that is an awful lot of analogies, they best explain who should obtain the CWISE certificate and what kind of opportunities that certificate offers.
+While there are many analogies, they best explain who should obtain the CWISE certificate and what kind of opportunities it offers.

 Next Steps for Developing More IoT Skills

 CWISE isn't the only certification in the IoT space.
-There isn't really such a thing as an IoT engineer, either, though the IT and electronics industry is quickly developing one.
+There isn't such a thing as an IoT engineer, either, though the IT and electronics industry is quickly developing.
 Developing IoT networks often involves network engineers, systems architects, and developers.
 So IoT is a mixed bag of everything in IT.

 Palo Alto and Fortinet products also work with cloud products, too.
 That's important because IoT devices often work with cloud resources (typically AWS).
 So it won't hurt to take part in AWS cloud training.